jmvillaveces/cytokegg/README.md

 **Supported identifiers** : uniprot, ncbi-proteinid, ncbi-geneid.

 # Contributing
-If you want to help and add a new feature, just create a new  pull request to merge in the `master` branch.
+If you want to help and add a new feature, just create a new  pull request to merge in the `cytoscape_3.4.0` branch.